Production Coordinators

 Bilingual Coordination

-Our coordinators bridge communication between international crews and local Korean-speaking vendors, authorities, and crew.
-Fluent bilingual coordination eliminates miscommunication and keeps your Korean production running smoothly.
+Our coordinators bridge global crews and local Korean-speaking vendors, authorities, and crew.
+Fluent bilingual planning clears up mix-ups and keeps your Korean shoot running smoothly.

 04.